Conscious Reciprocity: The Space Between Giving and Receiving

 Reflection Prompts

-How might honoring exchange as sacred help us build interdependent, thriving community rather than one built on self-sacrifice or silent expectation?
+• How might honoring exchange as sacred help us build interdependent, thriving community rather than one built on self-sacrifice or silent expectation/validation?

-Thank you for all of those reading this who show up and sustain this work.
-It is my love, my joy, and my purpose.
-It is also A HECK OF A LOT of work.
+Thank you for all of those reading this who show up and sustain this work and the work of others.
+SCNC is my love, my joy, and my purpose.
+It is also A HECK OF A LOT OF WORK - lol.
 I appreciate how YOU appreciate what I bring to the table, as a friend and a teacher.
 I look forward to seeing everyone every time we meet.
-This space is special.
+This space and time is special.
 And I’m so thankful to be a part of it.

 All My Love,